SeldonIO/seldonio.github.com/vm.md

         http://127.0.0.1:8080/

-1. Explore the api using Swagger
+1. Explore the api using Swagger.

         http://127.0.0.1:8080/swagger/

-1. Try the moivelens-demo
+1. Try the moive demo.

         http://127.0.0.1:8080/movielens-demo/